berkayw/berkayw/README.md

   I’m Berkay!
   <br />

-* I'm CS student at Gedik University at Istanbul.
+* I'm Computer Engineering student at Gedik University at Istanbul.
-* I'm interested in Game Development and Pixel Art.
 * I'm trying to improve myself from Udemy Courses, Youtube Tutorials and CS Lectures.
 <h2> I'm Currently Working On </h2>

- * 3D Action RPG Game Development in Unity
+ * 3D Action RPG Development in Unity

-<h2> I Also Have a Knowledge of </h2>
+<h2> I Also Have Knowledge of </h2>

  * C/C++
  * C#